LoYal79/LoYal79/README.md

 - 👋 Hi, I’m @LoYal79
-- 👀 I’m interested in ... learning new concepts
-- and expand my knowledge of all technology.
+- 👀 I’m interested in ... learning new concepts and expand my knowledge of all technology.
 - 🌱 I’m currently learning ...
 The basics of technology
 - 💞️ I’m looking to collaborate on ...
 Everything!
-- 📫 How to reach me ...
 - 😄 Pronouns: ...
 She/Her 🫶🏽
 - ⚡ Fun fact: ...
 I wish to meet new people that will help me expand my knowledge and build a valuable network.